 Citroen C3 review - Reliability and safety

-Proven engines and well-known chassis parts should bring solid reliability, while there's plenty of safety kit and decent NCAP rating
+Proven engines and well-known chassis parts should bring solid reliability, while there's decent levels of safety kit, too

-Included as standard in all C3’s roster of safety equipment is a lane departure warning system, speed sign recognition and speed warnings, a coffee break alert and three Isofix mounting points (two in the rear, one in the front passenger seat).
+Included in the C3’s roster of safety equipment is a lane departure warning system, speed sign recognition and speed warnings, a fatigue alert and three Isofix mounting points (two in the rear, one in the front passenger seat).
+The facelifted model also added front parking sensors.

-On top of this, Origins and Flair Plus editions bring an alarm and the top spec also gets ConnectedCAM, which constantly records video of the road ahead and saves up to 90 seconds of footage if it detects an accident.

 The C3 achieved a four star Euro NCAP safety rating in 2017, receiving 88 and 83% for adult occupant and child occupant safety, respectively.

 The C3 didn’t feature in our 2020 Driver Power car customer satisfaction survey, although the C3 Aircross came 66th out of 75 in the list of best cars to own, while Citroen finished 18th out of 30 manufacturers.

 There’s nothing particularly special about Citroen’s warranty; it lasts for three years or 60,000 miles, whichever comes soonest.
 That being said, the first two years are not limited by mileage, but should you exceed 60,000 miles, you will not get the final 12 months of cover.
 This is just about standard for the industry, but some rivals – notably offerings from Kia, Hyundai and Toyota – offer much longer cover, at up to seven years in Kia’s case.

 The servicing intervals on the C3 are as conventional as its warranty; it requires maintenance every year or 12,500 miles.
-Citroen offers a simple service plan, which covers you for 36 months or 35,000 miles.
-You can pay for this as a lump sum of around £400 or around £12 per month.
+Citroen offers a simple service plan, which covers you for 36 months for £15.99 a month.

 In this review